* This is the Consumer Version. *

 Urethritis may be caused by bacteria, fungi, or viruses (for example, herpes simplex virus).

-Sexually transmitted organisms—such as Neisseria gonorrhoeae, which causes gonorrhea—can spread to the urethra during sexual intercourse with an infected partner (see Gonorrhea).
+Sexually transmitted diseases are common causes of urethritis.
+Organisms—such as Neisseria gonorrhoeae, which causes gonorrhea—can spread to the urethra during sexual intercourse with an infected partner.
 Chlamydia and the herpes simplex virus are also commonly transmitted sexually and can cause urethritis (see Chlamydial and Other Infections).
 When men develop urethritis, the gonorrheal organism is a very common cause.
 Although this organism may infect the urethra in women, the vagina, cervix, uterus, ovaries, and fallopian tubes are more likely to be infected.
 Trichomonas, a type of microscopic parasite, also causes urethritis in men.
 Urethritis may also be caused by the bacteria that commonly cause other urinary tract infections, such as Escherichia coli.

 In both men and women, there is usually pain during urination and a frequent, urgent need to urinate.
 Sometimes people have no symptoms.
 In men, when gonorrhea or chlamydia is the cause, there is usually a discharge from the urethra.
 The discharge is often yellowish green and thick when the gonococcal organism is involved and may be clear and thinner when other organisms are involved.
 In women, discharge is less common.